 Dubrovnik is a good base to visit Montenegro.
 In my honest opinion, Montenegro is only worth a day trip.
 I don't see the need to stay there longer.
-The nicest part for us is Boka Kotorska, a wonderful fjord-like bay in southwest part of Montenegro, with pretty medieval towns of Kotor and Perast.
+The nicest part for us is Boka Kotorska, a wonderful fjord-like bay in the southwest part of Montenegro, with pretty medieval towns of Kotor and Perast.
 We also like a lot Sveti Stefan.

-You can visit Montenegro on a self-drive trip, or you can book a small group day trip to Montenegro.
-If given a chance, have a lunch at the restaurant Catovica Mlini in Morinj.
+You can visit Montenegro on a self-drive trip, or you can book a small-group day trip to Montenegro.
+If given a chance, have lunch at the restaurant Catovica Mlini in Morinj.

-It takes an hour drive to reach Peljesac from Dubrovnik.
+It takes an hour's drive to reach Peljesac from Dubrovnik.
 And another hour to reach Orebic, a town located at the southwest part of the peninsula, just across Korcula town.

-If you are dreaming of crystal clear seas, pebbly beaches, historical towns, and wonderful nature, the island of Korcula is a place to be.
+If you are dreaming of crystal clear seas, pebbly beaches, historic towns, and wonderful nature, the island of Korcula is a place to be.

-Stroll historical town of Korcula, presumably a birth place of Marco Polo, explore seaside towns, and hidden bays, have a picnic at small islands of Badija, and Proizd.
+Stroll historic town of Korcula, presumably a birthplace of Marco Polo, explore seaside towns, and hidden bays, have a picnic at small islands of Badija, and Proizd.

 It's just two hours away from Dubrovnik by boat or by car.
-In July and August a catamaran departs at 8 am from Dubrovnik, arrives to Korcula Town at 10.45, and departs again from Korcula to Dubrovnik at 4 pm.
-More info at G&V website.
+In July and August, a catamaran departs at 8 am from Dubrovnik, arrives in Korcula Town at 10.45, and departs again from Korcula to Dubrovnik at 4 pm.
+More info on G&V website.

 National park Mljet

-The greenest Croatian island, half of Mljet is protected national park since 1960.
-It's only an hour drive to Prapratno, a small ferry port on Peljesac peninsula, where you take a ferry to cross over to Sobra on the Mljet Island.
-Crossing takes another 45 minutes.
+The greenest Croatian island, half of Mljet is a protected national park since 1960.
+It's only an hour's drive to Prapratno, a small ferry port on the Peljesac peninsula, where you take a ferry to cross over to Sobra on the Mljet Island.
+The crossing takes another 45 minutes.

 Go hiking or cycling at the national park, visit St.Mary's Island, explore hinterland villages, go diving, swim at the Odysseus cave, or sandy beach Saplunara, have lunch or dinner at the rural inn Franka.